 Cosmetic Periodontal Procedures

-Patients may experience gum recession, during which gum tissue surrounding the teeth gradually pulls away from the teeth.
-This may be aesthetically undesirable for patients.
-Additionally, it can lead to more dangerous issues such as damage and loss of the supporting bone.
-In severe cases, gum recession may cause tooth loss.
+Patients may experience gum recession, during which gum tissue surrounding the teeth gradually pulls away from the teeth- which may be aesthetically undesirable for patients.
+Other issues include damage and loss of the supporting bone, or in severe cases, gum recession may cause tooth loss.

 When teeth are extracted, the process of bone loss will naturally begin.
 Over time, the jawbone associated with the extracted tooth will begin to atrophy, or deteriorate, from lack of use.
 To prevent this, ridge preservation can be performed following a tooth extraction.
 Ridge preservation uses bone grafting to support the newly empty socket so that bone atrophy does not occur.